k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 ### Conditions and events when scaling down

-If you check the status of the `CassandraDatacenter` object, there should be a `ScalingDown` condition with its status set to `true`.
-You should also see one or more `ScalingDownRack` events, one per rack:
+If you describe the `CassandraDatacenter` object, there should be a `ScalingDown` condition with its status set to `true`.
+You should also see one or more `ScalingDownRack` events, one per rack; and finally, for each pod being decommissioned, you should also see one `LabeledPodAsDecommissioning` and one `DeletedPvc` event:

 ```bash
  kubectl describe cassandradatacenter dc1